PhilipDaniels/dotfiles/README.md

 # dotfiles

 dotfiles: bash, vim, terminal and misc config for Linux and Cygwin.

-See document INSTALL.md for full installation instructions for a new box.
+See document Public Build Book.odt for full installation instructions for a new box.

 ### Installation instructions
 From an elevated CMD command prompt (not ConEmu because it is part of the install), first install Cygwin so you get Git: